 Treatments.
 Subjects faced one of three treatments, which differed in the way the composition of balls in the box was determined.
 Two of the treatments have the color compositions fully determined by the box's type.
 In these treatments, as balls are drawn with replacements, they are iid conditional on the box's type.
-A third treatment involves uncertainty regarding the box's composition as it is not fully determined by the box's type.
+A third treatment involves uncertainty regarding the box's composition as the box's type does not fully determine it.
 Samples in this third treatment are therefore not iid conditional on the box's type.
+I summarize in Table 2 the compositions.
+Note for all the treatments, a red ball is a good signal while a blue ball is a bad signal.